Emanuele Beraudo di Pralormo

-Emanuele Beraudo, Conte di Pralormo (13 July 1887 - 11 October 1960) was an Italian horse rider who competed in the 1924 Summer Olympics.
-He was born and died in Pralormo, Torino, Italy.
+Emanuele Beraudo, Conte di Pralormo (13 July 1887 – 11 October 1960) was an Italian horse rider who competed in the 1924 Summer Olympics.
+He was born and died in Pralormo, Turin, Italy.
 He also served as a general in the Royal Italian Army during World War II.

 Biography

 In 1924, Beraudo and his horse Mount Félix won the bronze medal in the team eventing competition after finishing 17th in the individual eventing.

 He also participated in the individual jumping event with his horse Sido, but they were eliminated.
 The other three Italian riders finished fifth in the team jumping event.